 Why you should try my recipe

-- Easy to follow recipe with only 5 ingredients
+- Easy to follow recipe with only 5 ingredients.

-- No need for kneading, just mixing the flour with the wet ingredients
+- No need for kneading, just mixing the flour with the wet ingredients.

-- Pita bread is soft and easy to fold, you can use it as dipper or wrap
+- Pita bread is soft and easy to fold, you can use it as dipper or wrap.

 Ingredients & How-to

-The recipe has only 5 ingredients that you usually have in your pantry, especially if you like making your own bread: yeast, water, salt, sugar and flour.
+This Greek pita bread recipe has only 5 ingredients that you usually have in your pantry, especially if you like making your own bread: yeast, water, salt, sugar and flour.
 For full quantities check the recipe down below.

-To activate the yeast, you will need to have the right temperature for the water.
-You will need lukewarm water, that means not too hot but warmer than your body temperature when you dip your hand in.
-To achieve this I use half a cup of boiling water and one cup of cold tap water.
 Then, I add the dry yeast and sugar to the water and give it a bit of a stir.
 I cover with some cling film and let it activate for 5-10 minutes.
 If your yeast is good and hasn’t expired, you will see some foam and bubbles at the top of the water.

-The next step is to add the salt to the flour and give it a bit of a stir.
+02. The next step is to add the salt to the flour and give it a bit of a stir.
 Salt can kill the yeast so we want it mixed in with the flour to prevent immediate contact.
 Then, with one hand I add the flour little by little to the yeast mixture while I use my other hand to incorporate all ingredients.
 After adding all the flour in, you will have a dough with a sticky texture and very playable.

-I now move on to my wooden board to form my dough.
+03. I now move on to my wooden board to form my dough.
 I add a handful of flour to the wooden surface and place my dough on top.
 There is no need for kneading, just turn the dough around until it absorbs all the flour from the surface and it’s not sticky anymore.
-Now it’s time for the dough to rest and rise.
-I add a couple of tablespoons of olive oil to a bowl and place the dough on top.
-Cover with some cling film or a tea towel and leave it for an hour to rest until it doubles in size.

-When the dough is ready, I put a little bit of oil in my hands and move the dough on a wooden surface.
-I just fold the dough a few times to remove the air and form it into a long roll.
-Then I cut it into 8 equal pieces and set them aside.
-I place a non-stick pan over medium heat and start forming the first pita bread.
+Buy On Amazon07.
+I place a nonstick frying pan over medium heat and start forming the first pita bread.
 I take one dough piece and roughly form a ball with my palm.
 Then I just press it with my fingers until it flattens out into a round shape.
 I place the pita on the heated pan and let it cook for a couple of minutes.
 You can prick the pita with a fork if it starts forming any bubbles at the top.
 Then flip it over and cook for another minute.

 Storage